garrandall/popular-music-data/tracks/mass-appeal-gang-starr.md

 I be like fascinatin when I be updatin
 Cuttin off wack kids, pullin their trump cards
 I thump hard, and mak eem say that I'm God
-Niggaz be pretendin they hardcore
+Niggas be pretendin they hardcore
 Never know the meaning of (real hardcore)
 But I get props like a slogan and no man
 Could ever try to diss when I kicks my jam